Computer Science Summer School

 Alec Howells, Computer Science Tutor

-The Computer Science Summer School is open to students aged 15 – 18 who have completed a full GCSE in Computer Science, or at least one year of a Computer Science A-Level, and will take place 31st July – 4th August 2017.
+The Computer Science Summer School is open to students aged 15 – 18 who have completed a full GCSE in Computer Science, or at least one year of a Computer Science A-Level.

 Interested in Computer Science but not currently studying it at school?
 See here for detailed requirements for the course.
 Students with a sufficient level of independent study are welcome to apply.